- As low as $392/Night

 About the Area

 Located in Myrtle Beach, this vacation home is near theme parks and near the beach.
-Barefoot Landing and Broadway at the Beach are worth checking out if shopping is on the agenda, while those wishing to experience the area's popular attractions can visit SkyWheel Myrtle Beach and Ripley's Aquarium.
-Looking to enjoy an event or a game while in town?
-See what's going on at Broadway Grand Prix, or consider a night out at Burroughs & Chapin Pavilion Place.
+Apache Pier and Cherry Grove Pier are worth checking out if an activity is on the agenda, while those in the mood for shopping can visit Barefoot Landing and Broadway at the Beach.
+Ripley's Aquarium and SkyWheel Myrtle Beach are not to be missed.
 Looking to get your feet wet?
 Jet skiing, water tubing and motor boating adventures can be found near the property.

 Special Instructions